-The 2016 Actual column presented in the individual fund schedules of regulatory basis receipts and expenditures - actual and budget (Schedule 2 as listed in the table of contents) is also presented for comparative analysis and is not a required part of the 2016 basic financial statement upon which we rendered an unmodified opinion dated August 8, 2017.
-The 2016 basic financial statement and our accompanying report are not presented herein, but are available in electronic form from the web site of the Kansas Department of Administration at the following link http://admin.ks.gov/office/chief-financial-officer/municipal-services.
-Such 2016 comparative information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2016 basic financial statement.
-The 2016 comparative information was subjected to the auditing procedures applied in the audit of the 2016 basic financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the 2016 basic financial statement or to the 2016 basic financial statement itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2016 comparative information is fairly stated in all material respects in relation to the 2016 basic financial statement as a whole, on the basis of accounting described in Note 1.
+We also previously audited, in accordance with auditing standards generally accepted in the United States of America, the basic financial statement of City of Protection, Kansas as of and for the year ended December 31, 2017 (not presented herein), and have issued our report thereon dated August 14, 2018, which contained an unmodified opinion on the basic financial statement.
+The 2017 basic financial statement and our accompanying report are not presented herein, but are available in electronic form from the web site of the Kansas Department of Administration at the following link http://admin.ks.gov/offices/chief-financial-officer/municipal-services.
+The 2017 actual column presented in the individual fund schedules of regulatory basis receipts and expenditures - actual and budget for the year ended December 31, 2018 (Schedule 2 as listed in the table of contents) is presented for purposes of additional analysis and is not а required part of the basic financial statement.
+Such 2017 comparative information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2017 basic financial statement.
+The 2017 comparative information was subjected to the auditing procedures applied in the audit of the 2017 basic financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the 2017 basic financial statement or to the 2017 basic financial statement itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the 2017 comparative information is fairly stated in all material respects in relation to the basic financial statement as a whole for the year ended December 31, 2017, on the basis of accounting described in Note 1.

-City of Protection, Kansas
+City of Protection, Kansas Page 3

-Page 3